-The second application considers a two-dimensional stress analysis of a thin plate with three holes subjected to uniform stress at the vertical boundaries, see Figure 2.
+The second application considers a two dimensional stress analysis of a thin plate with three holes subjected to uniform stress at the vertical boundaries, see Figure 2.
 Plane stress conditions are assumed.
-The analysis is carried out using the finite element method and the PDE-toolbox in Matlab.
-The task is to calculate the stress concentration factor K_t , which is defined as $K_t = \sigma{max} / \sigma{nom}$.
-By varying the distance b, the students should be able to decide whether the stress concentrations near the holes are correlated or not.
+The analysis is carried using the finite element method and the PDE-toolbox in Matlab.
+The task is to calculate the stress concentration factor K_t which is defined as

+$K_t = \sigma{\text{max}} / \sigma{\text{nom}}$

+By varying the distance b in the figure, the students should be able to decide whether the stress concentrations near the holes are correlated or not.
 Further, the calculated K_t should be compared with tabulated values from handbooks.
-To reduce the number of elements, symmetries should be used and only a quarter of the plate needs to be considered.
-This means that special attention needs to be put on the choice of boundary conditions.